DiffuserLite: Towards Real-time Diffusion Planning: Experiments

 \subsection{Performance~(RQ2)}

-Then, we evaluate Diffuser{ Lite} on various popular domains in D4RL to test how well it can maintain its performance when significantly increasing the decision-making frequency.
-We present all test results in \cref{tab:performance_d4rl}, and provide detailed descriptions of the sources of all baseline results in \cref{append:baselines}.
-Results for Diffuser{ Lite} represent the mean and standard error over $5$ random seeds.
-We surprisingly find that Diffuser{ Lite} achieves significant performance improvements across all benchmarks while keeping high decision-making frequency.
-This advantage is particularly pronounced in Kitchen and Antmaze environments, indicating that the structure of Diffuser{ Lite} enables more accurate and efficient planning in long-horizon tasks, thus yielding greater benefits.
-In the MuJoCo environments, we observe that Diffuser{ Lite} does not exhibit a significant advantage over the baselines on ``medium-expert" datasets but shows clear advantages on ``medium" and ``medium-replay" datasets.
-We attribute this to the PRP planning structure, which does not require one-shot generation of a consistent long trajectory, but explicitly demands stitching.
+Diffuser{ Lite} is then evaluated on various popular domains in D4RL, Robomimic, and FinRL, to test how well it can maintain the performance when significantly increasing the decision-making frequency.
+All results are presented in \cref{tab:performance_d4rl}, \cref{tab:performance_robomimic}, and \cref{tab:performance_finrl}, and the detailed descriptions of the sources of all baseline results are listed in \cref{append:baselines}.
+Results in \textit{D4RL} table show significant performance improvements across all benchmarks with high decision-making frequency.
+This advantage is particularly pronounced in FrankaKitchen and Antmaze environments, indicating that the structure of Diffuser{ Lite} enables more accurate and efficient planning in long-horizon tasks, thus yielding greater benefits.
+In the MuJoCo environments, more notable advantages are shown on sub-optimal datasets, i.e., ``medium" and ``medium-replay" datasets.
+This sub-optimal advantage can be attributed to the PRP planning structure, which does not require one-shot generation of a consistent long trajectory, but explicitly demands stitching.
 This allows for better utilization of high-quality segments in low-quality datasets, leading to improved performance.
+Results in \textit{Robomimic and FinRL} table are obtained by models trained on real-world datasets, and demonstrate that Diffuser{ Lite} continues to exhibit its superiority in these real-world tasks, achieving performance comparable to SOTA algorithms.
+This illustrates the potential application of Diffuser{ Lite} in real-world scenarios.